The application process for the 2017 Artist Studio Program will open Friday, September 30, 2016.

 Image Script: Enter up to 60 words of description about the content of each image or series of images.
 (This information will be reviewed by the panel when your work is viewed.)

-We will not accept CDs of digital images, slides, DVDs, or VHS.
+We will not accept emailed files, CDs of digital images, slides, DVDs, or VHS.

 You may submit up to three (3) videos, each of which can be a maximum of three (3) minutes long.
 Accepted file types include Mp4, AVI, MOV, MPG.
 Only moving images, i.e. time-based media, video, kinetic art or documentation of performance art, should be submitted as video files.
 Videos of still artwork or documentation of artistic process will not be viewed.